-- Interview of the alleged child victim - Interview of Parents/Legal Guardians/Alleged Perpetrator - Interview of Household Members/Witnesses/Collaterals - Analysis of reports and interviews from law enforcement - Prior history with the family related to the current maltreatment and family conditions - Observation and documentation of the parent/legal guardian's actions and parent/legal guardian's demeanor following the incident - Collection and analysis of any injunctions or reports from the court system - Analysis of local law enforcement's prior responses to the home - Documentation and communication from the State Attorney's Office of any current or past criminal charges - Review and documentation of psychological examinations - Assessment and documentation of any significant negative impacts on the child's daily routines, functioning, development, emotional state, educational and medical needs. - Observations and interactions between the parents, caregivers and other participants in the incident(s) (if any).
-Focus should be on their interactions, explanations about the incident(s), and an evaluation of the extent, duration, significance and pattern of the violence, with an assessment of the child's present and impending danger in relation to the behavior of the adult caregiver who is responsible. - Assessment and description of intimate partner violence behaviors (power, control and/or coercion) as disclosed by the adult survivor and/or child - Interview of witnesses of the past or current incidents - Assessment and documentation of the lethality of the situation (choking, escalating incidents, threats to kill, weapons used, mental/emotional state, pattern, severity, duration, etc.).
+- Interview of the alleged child victim - Interview of Parents/Legal Guardians/Alleged Perpetrator - Interview of Household Members/Witnesses/Collaterals - Analysis of reports and interviews from law enforcement - Prior history with the family related to the current maltreatment and family conditions - Observation and documentation of the parent/legal guardian's actions and parent/legal guardian's demeanor following the incident - · Collection and analysis of any injunctions or reports from the court system - Analysis of local law enforcement's prior responses to the home - Documentation and communication from the State Attorney's Office of any current or past criminal charges - Review and documentation of psychological examinations - Assessment and documentation of any significant negative impacts on the child's daily routines, functioning, development, emotional state, educational and medical needs. - Observations and interactions between the parents, caregivers and other participants in the incident(s) (if any).
+Focus should be on their interactions, explanations about the incident(s), and an evaluation of the extent, duration, significance and pattern of the violence, with an assessment of the child's present and impending danger in relation to the behavior of the adult caregiver who is responsible. - Interview of witnesses of the past or current incidents - Assessment and documentation of the lethality of the situation (choking, escalating incidents, threats to kill, weapons used, mental/emotional state, pattern, severity, duration, etc.).